amoghshetty1313-clg/Spot.sh/README.md

 # spot.sh 🎵

-A sleek, privacy-focused terminal-style dashboard for your Spotify listening analytics.
-Built with React, Vite, and Node.js.
+A clean, privacy-focused Spotify listening analytics dashboard built with React, Vite, and Node.js.

+spot.sh lets you log in with Spotify and visualize your listening data such as:
+- Top artists
+- Top tracks
+- Listening history
+- Personalized stats

+All displayed in a modern Spotify-inspired dashboard.

+## Preview

-## Login Page
+### Login Page
  ![login page Screenshot](./assets/loginpg.png)

-## Dashboard
+### Dashboard
  ![Dashboard Screenshot](./assets/mainpg.png)

 ## 🚀 Quick Setup Guide